szabgab/slides/golang/arrays.md

 {id: exercise-language-selector}

 * Create a menu where people can pick a language by selecting the number next to the language.
-* You have a list of languages in an array or slice as we have in the skeleton.
+* You have a list of languages in an array as we have in the skeleton.

 ![](examples/language-selector-skeleton/language_selector_skeleton.go)